Ajatt-Tools/mpvacious/README.md

 ### Secondary subtitles

 If you want to add a translation to your cards and you have the subtitles in that language, you can add them as secondary subtitles using `--secondary-sid=<sid>`.
 `sid` being the track identifier for the subtitle.

+You also need to specify `secondary_field` in the [config file](#Configuration) if it is different from the default.

 ### Other tools